jloveric/high-order-layers/README.md

 ## Example 4 - Fourier series layer up to 5 frequencies

 Same problem, but comparison between 1, 2 and 5 and 5 frequency fourier series.
-Remember, we are modeling a shifted sin wave and the fourier series is centered at zero.

 ![](sin5f.png)